Penguin-cyber/Piano-Playing-Robot/JOURNAL.md

 Finally, I did some testing with the servos I had already purchased, just testinng to make sure that there's no faulty hardware and that the ids work (since that is something new to me with serial bus servos).
 Ultimately, I was able to get it working, so I can proceed with my designs with more confidence.
 All that's left is to create the structure that the pulley pulls on, and I can begin creating the project.

-**Total time spent: 60h**
+**Time spent: 5h**

 # July 8: Linear slide end blocks

 Today, I created the end blocks on the linear slide that the pulley can attach to.
 I made sure that the shafts were ratcheted, meaning that I could tension the pulleys freely.
 This ensures that there is the correct amount of slack in the strings.
-Now I am done with the blocks, I am done with all of the parts
+Now I am done with the blocks, I am done with all of the parts.

 ![image](https://github.com/user-attachments/assets/f6dca29b-4c14-4517-bfa3-c9f7565c4668)

-**Total time spent: 63h**
+A concern that may arise is tipping.
+Since the center of mass of the system is not directly above the rail (which is the system's contact point to the ground), there is a chance that the entire arm might tip over.
+While I find that this is unlikely, given the proximity of the COM to the rail, it is still possible.
+However, a simple solution may be implemented, wherein I simply tweek the design of the linear slide blocks to house weights, moving the COM closer to the rail and decreasing the likelihood of it tipping.

+**Time spent: 3h**